The information-complete quantum theory: Conclussions and outlook

-As we argued above, current quantum mechanics is \textit{not} informationally-complete and thus suffers from interpretational difficulties.
-The explicit demand of informational completeness not only removes the conceptual problem of our current understanding of quantum mechanics, but also leads to a profound constraint on formulating quantum theory.
+As we argued above, current quantum mechanics is \textit{not} information-complete because of its classical-quantum hybrid feature and thus, suffers from interpretational difficulties.
+The explicit demand of information-completeness not only removes the conceptual problem of our current understanding of quantum mechanics, but also leads to a profound constraint on formulating quantum theory.
 Thus, the ICQT should not be understood simply as another interpretation of current QT; rather, it, by giving up the classical concept of probability associated with the measurement postulate, generalizes current quantum formalism---the physical prediction (outcomes of an observable and the corresponding probabilities) of a quantum measurement in conventional QT is now entailed by entanglement; no entanglement implies no information and thus no prediction.
-As we noted previously, adding informational completeness requirement into our current quantum formalism leads to serious consequences: Informational completeness not only restricts the way on how to describe physical systems, but also the way how they interact/entangle with each other.
-This will thus give a very strong constraint on what physical progresses could have happened or be allowed to happen.
+As we noted previously, adding information-completeness requirement into our current quantum formalism leads to serious consequences: Information-completeness not only restricts the way on how to describe physical systems, but also the way how they interact/entangle with each other \cite{gGUT}.
+This will thus give a very strong constraint on what physical processes could have happened or be allowed to happen.

-On one hand, the ICQT provides a coherent conceptual picture of, or sheds new light on, understanding some problems or phenomena in current physics, including the intrinsic trinity of particles, gauge fields and gravity, the occurrence of the classical world, the arrow of time, and the holographic principle.
+On one hand, the ICQT provides a coherent conceptual picture of, or sheds new light on, understanding some problems or phenomena in current physics, including the intrinsic trinity of matter fermions, gauge fields and gravity, the occurrence of the classical world, the arrow of time, and the holographic principle.
 On the other hand, some other problems, such as the complementarity principle, quantum nonlocality \cite{Tipler} and quantum communication, should be reconsidered from the viewpoint of the ICQT.
 All current quantum communication protocols \cite{QuInf-book,BB84,teleport-PRL} have to make use of classical concepts on information.
 It is thus very interesting to see how to do communication in the ICQT and, particularly, to see whether or not it is possible to achieve unconditionally secure communication.